+10.10.1.2.2.1 General

-The procedure focuseson the case where an MC service client has initiated an MC service emergency alert and entered the emergency state, and wishes to cancel the alert, informing the MC service server and other group members of this cancellation.
-By doing so, the MC service client may also request the cancellation of the in-progress emergency state of the group.Procedures in figure 10.10.1.2.2-1 are the signalling control plane procedures for the MC service client cancelling an MC service emergency alert with an MC service group i.e., MC service users on MC service client 1, MC service client 2 and MC service client 3 belong to the same MC service group which is defined on MC service group management server.
+These procedures describe cases where an MC service client has initiated an MC service emergency alert and entered the emergency state, and wishes to cancel the alert.
+For group-based alerts the cancellation informs the MC service server and other group members of this cancellation.
+By doing so, the MC service client may also request the cancellation of the in-progress emergency state of the group.
+For individual-based alerts the cancellation only informs the MC service server.

+In both cases the cancellation of the MC service emergency alert clears the emergency state of the MC service client.

+For group-based emergency alerts, the emergency state of the MC service user can alternatively be cancelled using the MC service in-progress emergency group state cancellation procedures in 3GPP TS 23.379 [16], TS 23.281[12], and TS 23.282 [13].

+10.10.1.2.2.2 MC service group emergency alert cancel

+Figure 10.10.1.2.2.2-1 illustrates the procedure for the MC service client cancelling an MC service emergency alert with an MC service group i.e., MC service users on MC service client 1, MC service client 2 and MC service client 3 belong to the same MC service group which is defined on MC service group management server.

 NOTE 1: For simplicity, a single MC service server is shown in place of a user home MC service server and a group hosting MC service server.